yukiwukii/nscc-guide/Submitting jobs.md

 In here, you can find all the output of your script (the one that would be outputted to the terminal otherwise). **Important Note:** You must wait until the job finishes / dies to see the output.
 If you need to see the output immediately (to monitor the progress or something), you can create an [interactive job](/Running%20jupyter-notebooks.md) instead.
 ## Deleting your Jobs
 To delete the jobs, find the job_id with `qstat`, and delete it by running `qdel <job_id>`.
+## Checking your Quota
+Your NSCC account comes with a fixed amount of compute quota (called Service Unit/SU).
+After running the job, you can check how much you have left with `myprojects`.
+- For CPU-only jobs: 1 SU / 1 ncpu / hour
+- For GPU jobs: 64 SU / 1 ngpu / hour
+Please be careful with your compute usage!
+Once you run out, it will **never be replenished**.